mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 ##### 4.4.1 Core Widgets

-The core widgets required to perform voice to text actions are described below.
+The core widgets required to perform voice-to-text actions are described below.

 ###### 4.4.1.1 Microphone {#microphone}

-This widget provides customization of voice to text actions.
+This Microphone widget provides customization of voice-to-text actions.

 For this widget to perform voice to text correctly, set the following properties:

 * On the **General** tab, there are some optional customization options for changing the widget's behavior:
-  * **Language**  – the option **Enable language selection** enable custom language settings to perform speech conversion in microphone widget.
+  * **Language**  – the option **Enable language selection** enables custom language settings to perform speech conversion in microphone widget.
-    * **language** - determines which language to perform speech conversion in microphone widget; this accepts a String value, the default language is US-English.
+    * **language**  – determines which language to use for speech conversion in the Microphone widget (default language: US-English, data type: String)
   * **Wakeup**  – the option **Enable wakeup** determines whether to activate microphone via wakeup message
-    * **wakeupMessage** - the valid string value which approximatly contain two-four words to activate the voice to action, if message is empty means actions are always activated.
+    * **wakeupMessage**  – the valid string value which approximately contains two-four words to activate the voice to action (an empty message means actions are always activated) {{% todo %}}[what is two-four words?]{{% /todo %}}{{% todo %}}[what is the voice to action?]{{% /todo %}}
-    * **wakeupResponse** - the valid string value to give voice response to user when the voice to action is activated.
+    * **wakeupResponse** – the valid string value to give voice response to user when the voice to action is activated. {{% todo %}}[what is the voice to action?]{{% /todo %}}
-    * **maxIdleTime** - the number to deactivate the voice to action after the specified idle time in seconds.
-This value less or equals to zero means the microphone are on standby forever once activated.
+    * **maxIdleTime** – the number of seconds after which the voice to action is deactivated (A value less or equals to zero means the microphone is always on standby once activated){{% todo %}}[what is the voice to action?]{{% /todo %}}
-* On the **Events** tab, there are some optional customization options for changing the widget's behavior:
+* On the **Events** tab, there are some optional customization options for changing the Microphone widget's behavior:
-  * **On transcript** – by binding a String attribute to the **transcript** property, you can use this attribute as an voice input parameter send to backend service to match with voice to text actions.
+  * **On transcript** – by binding a String attribute to the **transcript** property, you can use this attribute as a voice input parameter sent to back-end service to match with voice-to-text actions
-  * **On error** – by binding a String attribute to the **Error** property, you can obtain the error message raised by the Viewer and add custom actions to trigger when an error arises
+  * **On error** – by binding a String attribute to the **Error** property, you can obtain the error message raised by the Viewer and add custom actions to trigger when an error occurs
-* On the **Voice to Action** tab, there are some optional customization options for voice to text actions:
+* On the **Voice to Action** tab, there are some optional customization options for voice-to-text actions:
-  * **Actions**  – the option **Enable action** determines whether to enable speech actions.
+  * **Actions**  – the option **Enable action** determines whether to enable speech actions
     * **Actions** – the actions to take when a transcript is matched
-      * **Utterance** – the utterance of action item could be string template following natural language syntax or valid JavaScript regular expression.
+      * **Utterance** – the utterance of action item can be a string template following natural language syntax or a valid JavaScript regular expression.
-      * **Action** – the action of action item triggered when received transcript matches action text.
+      * **Action** – the action of action item triggered when the received transcript matches action text
-      * **Feedback** – the voice feedback of action item provided to user after an action is to be activated.
+      * **Feedback** – the voice feedback of action item provided to users after an action is to be activated.{{% todo %}}[what is to-be activated?]{{% /todo %}}
-    * **Arguments** – the captured arguments in transcript as comma separated list.
-This requires you to specify parameterized action text in above table.
+    * **Arguments** – the captured arguments in transcript as a comma-separated list.
+This requires you to specify parameterized action text in above table.{{% todo %}}[which table?]{{% /todo %}}
-    * **Fallback message** – the message to notify user when no matched action is found.
+    * **Fallback message** – the message to notify users when no matched action is found.
-    * **Translate** – The option to translate non-English transcripts and utterances into English for syntax analysis, enable this when you want to use non-English languages.
+    * **Translate** – the option to translate non-English transcripts and utterances into English for syntax analysis (enable this when you want to use non-English languages)

 ## 5 Using Cogniso Speech To Text

-Cogniso Speech To Text provides microphone widget to convert voice into text with customizable actions.
+Cogniso Speech To Text provides the Microphone widget to convert voice into text with customizable actions.

-When you start from a blank app template in Mendix Studio Pro, you can follow the steps below to setup customizable voice to text actions quickly.
+When you start from a blank app template in Mendix Studio Pro,  follow the steps below to set up customizable voice-to-text actions quickly.

 ### 5.1 Converting Voice into Text in Your Browser

-For the [Microphone](#microphone) widget to perform voice to text actions, three data source attributes should be set: **transcript**, **Actions** and **Arguments**.
-To match voice to text actions, pass captured arguments to triggered actions, a set of action items should be configured in Microphone widget.
+To let the [Microphone](#microphone) widget perform voice-to-text actions, set these three data source attributes: **transcript**, **Actions** and **Arguments**.
+To match voice-to-text actions, pass captured arguments to triggered actions, configure a set of action items in the Microphone widget.

-Follow these steps to configure this voice to text action:
+Follow these steps to configure this voice-to-text action:

-1. Place a [Microphone](#microphone) widget on the page.
+1. Add a [Microphone](#microphone) widget on the page.
-2. Create an entity and call it *Microphone* in your app module's domain model.
+2. Create an entity and name it *Microphone* in your app module's domain model.
 3. Wrap the Microphone widget inside a new data view widget.
-4. Create a nanoflow, call it *CreateMicrophoneObject*, and set this as the data source of the data view.
+4. Create a nanoflow, name it *CreateMicrophoneObject*, and set this as the data source of the data view.
 5. On the **Events** tab, set the transcript attribute of the Microphone widget by setting **transcript**.
 6. On the **Voice to Action** tab, set the arguments attribute of the Microphone widget by setting **Arguments**.
-7. On the **Voice to Action** tab, configure the matching actions of Microphone widget by setting **Utterance**, **Action** and **Feedback** of action items.
+7. On the **Voice to Action** tab, configure the matching actions of the Microphone widget by setting **Utterance**, **Action**, and **Feedback** of action items.
 8. Run your app locally.
-You can now perform voice to text actions directly in the browser:
+You can now perform voice-to-text actions directly in the browser:

 ![runlocally-speech-to-text](attachments/cogniso-speech-to-text/runlocally-speech-to-text.png)

 ### 5.2 Customizing Wakeup Message {#experimental}

-In this section, you will learn how to config wake-up message to wakeup the backend service automatically with two key attributes **Wakeup message** and **Wakeup response**.
-Please notify that this is an experimental feature.
+In this section, you will learn how to config wakeup message to wakeup the backend service automatically with two key attributes **Wakeup message** and **Wakeup response**.

+{{% alert type="info" %}}The configuration of wakeup messages is an experimental feature.{{% /alert %}}

-Follow these steps to configure this wake-up message:
+Follow these steps to configure this wakeup message:

-1. Enable wakeup message to active microphone.
+1. Enable wakeup message to active the microphone.
-2. Setup message with no more than two words to active the voice to action.
+2. Set up message with no more than two words to active the voice to action.
-3. Setup voice response message to notify user when voice voice to action is activated.
+3. Set up voice response message to notify users when voice to action is activated.

 ![wakeup-message](attachments/cogniso-speech-to-text/wakeup-message.png)